 Her novels sold over 40 million copies worldwide, after being translated into 37 languages.
 The beloved Dublin writer sadly passed away in 2012, but her works still continue to give readers worldwide immense pleasure.
 One of her most famous novels is Circle of Friends, about a group of university students in Dublin, which was adapted into a film in 1995.

-These famous writers are just a taste of what makes Dublin such as rich hub of learning and development.
+These famous writers are just a taste of what makes Dublin such as the rich hub of learning and development.
 It can be the perfect place to study English, so why not take a look out our English speaking course in Dublin?